apocalyptech/choosable/README.md

   in sorrow after looking at this code.
 I apologize.
 * There's no way to *modify* existing choices.
 To make a change to a choice, you've got to delete it and then re-add.
-* There's also no way to modify the book title itself, though that could be easily edited by hand in the YAML file directly.
 * Strictly speaking, ending pages should really be using a different node shape, rather than a unique color (when generating Graphviz graphs).
 I like that the ending color is very noticeable, though.